email4prasanth/InterviewQuestion/git.md

 - Flow
     - Working DIR -- Staging Area -- Local Repo -- Remote Repo
     - ![](https://github.com/email4prasanth/InterviewQuestion/blob/master/Images/GIT.png)
-- Git- Distributed Version Control open source.
+- Git- Distributed Version Control open source that can monitor, record the evolution of source code.
-- Github - Platform for hosting and coloborating on GIT repos.
+- Github - Platform for online hosting and coloborating on GIT repos.
+- Git works by taking snapshots of project files and store everytime on commit.
 - Local - With in the a member of a team/employee side.
 - remote - Common repository that all team members exchange/perform opertions.

 - **SETUP/Configure tooling**
     - `git config --global user.name "[name]"`
         - git config --global user.name "email4prasanth"